 Calculus of random variables and their distributions with applications.
 Review of limit theorems of probability and their application to statistical estimation and basic Monte Carlo methods.
 Introduction to Markov chains, random walks, Brownian motion and basic stochastic differential equations with emphasis on applications from economics, physics and engineering, such as filtering and control.
 Prerequisites: exposure to basic probability.

 MATH 159.
 Discrete Probabilistic Methods.
 3 Units.

 Modern discrete probabilistic methods suitable for analyzing discrete structures of the type arising in number theory, graph theory, combinatorics, computer science, information theory and molecular sequence analysis.
 Prerequisite: STATS 116/MATH 151 or equivalent.
+Typically in alternating years.

 MATH 161.
 Set Theory.
 3 Units.

 Informal and axiomatic set theory: sets, relations, functions, and set-theoretical operations.
 The Zermelo-Fraenkel axiom system and the special role of the axiom of choice and its various equivalents.
 Well-orderings and ordinal numbers; transfinite induction and transfinite recursion.
 Equinumerosity and cardinal numbers; Cantor's Alephs and cardinal arithmetic.
 Open problems in set theory.
 Prerequisite: students should be comfortable doing proofs.